 Against the paperlike quality of Anji Baicha leaves, the fine, definitive vein that runs down each one of them appears very painterly.
 Noticing this encourages some speculation as to why this tea was such a favourite of the talented painter and poet, Emperor Huizong: indeed, Anji Baicha, in its spiraling open, seems to signal the pathways that connect discrete details to the context in which they hang.
 Anji Baicha is a Spring tea – it refreshes us and wakes us up to the world – and so, let’s surmise that, as one drinks it, they might notice their perspective moving between a focused attention to detail and an expansive awareness with renewed pleasure and ease.

 This year's Anji Baicha is outstanding.
 It is the taste of the beginning of spring - tender, gentle, yet invigorating and bursting with fresh energy.
 It is intensely sweet, like drinking sugar cane nectar.
+On the nose, it has notes of marzipan, almond and bamboo.
 One of our favorite green teas of all time, a must try!

 . . .